How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 The Red Flag System That Saves You From Bad Projects

 Not every inquiry is a good fit.
-The AI extraction schema includes a Red Flags field that identifies potential problems:
+The AI extraction schema includes a Red Flags field that identifies potential problems before you invest hours in scoping:

 |---|---|---|